It really sucks when depression speaks.Tweet

 Humans are a wonderfully diverse species.
 All one needs to do to see this is to take a look at the numbers of different languages we speak.
 We are so diverse, in fact, that as of 2009, there were 6,909 on earth; (Linguistic Society of America)(1).
 Similarly, Major depressive disorder also seems to have its own language.
 If this is true, what does it sound like when depression speaks?

 Of course, it doesn’t truly speak, but what it does do is hijack one’s positivity and replace it with its own repertoire.
-This hostile takeover makes you hate the things you love by nattering in your mind’s ear; and we humans, if we hear a lie long enough, it starts to become truth.
-Amazing how our own brains can take something it knows to be true, turn on its head and make us accept a lie as truth.
+This hostile takeover makes you hate the things you love, by nattering in your mind’s ear.
+And we humans, if we hear a lie long enough – it starts to become truth.
+Amazing how our own brains can take something it knows to be true, turn it on its head and make us accept a lie as truth.

 - There’s no shame in your mental pain.

 Why not read Anxiety And Depression.